Send your enquiry.

 The Court of Appeal agreed with the defendant and quashed GD’s Sexual Harm Prevention Order, as there were no unusual features requiring a departure from the general rule.

 We deal with all aspects of criminal defence law, including representing those who have been accused of sexual offenses and taking matters to appeal.
 If you need a criminal defence solicitor, contact us now for a free initial inquiry.
+Have you been falsely accused of sexual assault?

 Call us on 0333 009 6275.
 We are available to take your call 24 hours a day, 7 days a week.